-Following the block 244, a block 246 selects a first record 10 in the database 108 and a block 248 reads the record.
+Following the block 244, a block 246 selects a first record in the database 108 and a block 248 reads the record.
 An optional block 250 checks to determine whether a selective processing code has been entered by the user indicating that the page is to undergo selective page processing.
-As noted above, the apparatus and method of the present invention 15 may be utilized to produce not only books of a single version (i.e., where corresponding pages differ only in terms of the variable information stored in the database) but also books of different versions.
+As noted above, the apparatus and method of the present invention may be utilized to produce not only books of a single version (i.e., where corresponding pages differ only in terms of the variable information stored in the database) but also books of different versions.
 In the latter case, the books of different versions have different fixed and variable information.
-The 20 fixed and/or variable information may vary in terms of content or appearance (i.e., style, location, rotation, position, etc.) or both in different versions.
+The fixed and/or variable information may vary in terms of content or appearance (i.e., style, location, rotation, position, etc.) or both in different versions.

-If the block 250 determines that selective page processing is to be undertaken, then a block 252 checks to determine whether the database record read by the block 248 is to be utilized on the page currently under consideration.
+If the block 250 determines that selective page processing is to be undertaken, then a block 252 checks to determine whether the database record read by the block 248 is to be 55 utilized on the page currently under consideration.
 The block 252 accomplishes this by checking the version identification field in the database to determine if that version is being used.
-If this is not the case, a block 253 checks to determine whether the record currently under consideration is the last in the database.
+If this is not the case, a block 253 checks to determine whether the record currently under consideration is the last 60 in the database.
 If so, control passes to a block 294 of FIG. 10e.
 Otherwise, a block 254 selects a next record in the database 108 and control returns to the block 248 where the next database record is read.

-If the block 250 determines that selective page processing is not to be undertaken, or if the block 252 determines that the record read by the block 248 is to be used in the page currently under consideration, a block 256 duplicates the data representing the page remaining after execution by the deletes all the master image and text boxes.
-A block 216 than 40 block 244 to initiate development of one of the files 130 or 132.
-In the first pass through the program of FIG. 10c, and in connection with the example of FIGS. 6a and 6b, the block 256 creates the file 130 and develops page data representing a first version of the page P1-a and adds further the name of the database field placed by the block 154 at the 45 variable information to such page data during immediately succeeding passes through the program.
+If the block 250 determines that selective page processing is not to be undertaken, or if the block 252 determines that the record read by the block 248 is to be used in the page currently under consideration, a block 256 duplicates the data representing the page remaining after execution by the block 244 to initiate development of one of the files 130 or 132.
+In the first pass through the program of FIG. 10c, and in connection with the example of FIGS. 6a and 6b, the block 256 creates the file $\hat{130}$ and develops page data representing a first version of the page P1-a and adds further variable information to such page data during immediately succeeding passes through the program.
 Thereafter, data representing the remaining pages P1-b, P1-c and P4-a through P4-c are created and variable information is added to such pages serially during subsequent passes.

 A block 258 checks to determine whether there are any image boxes on the page and, if so, a block 260 selects a first image box.
 A block 262 then inserts the image identified by the database field into the image box.
-A block 264, FIG. 10d, checks the subname to determine whether the block 156 of 55 FIG. 9 has indicated that the image should be sized to fit the image box.
+A block 264, FIG. 10d, checks the subname to determine whether the block 162 of FIG. 9 has indicated that the image should be sized to fit the image box.
 If this is true, a block 266 performs the scaling.
 Otherwise, a block 268 positions the image in the image box at the position specified by the user and a block 270 checks to determine whether all image boxes have been processed.
-Control also passes from the block 266 directly to the block 270, thereby skipping the block 268.
+20 Control also passes from the block 266 directly to the block 270, thereby skipping the block 268.
 If not all image boxes have been processed, a block 272 selects a next image box on the page and control returns to the blocks 262-270 so that remaining image boxes are serially processed.